RagnarGrootKoerkamp/BAPCtools/doc/commands.md

 **Flags**

 It supports the following flags when run for a single problem:
-- `testcases`: a list of testcases and/or directories to validate.
+- `[testcases]`: a list of testcases and/or directories to validate.
+See `input` above for allowed formats.
+When not set, all testcases are validated.
 - `--remove`: when passed, all invalid testcases are deleted.
 - `--move_to <directory>`: when passed, all invalid testcases are moved to the given directory.